junhypark/Tomato/README.md

 And if your Python environment is set up correctly, you will convert the scenario and movie files into barrier-free movies correctly.
 (But this will take a so long time and computer resources to complete...)

+* If you are using ```Anaconda``` Environemnt, please install torch using conda, not pip command

+> If you already installed "torch, torchvision, torchaudio" via pip, please uninstall and download via conda

+            pip uninstall torch torchvision torchaudio
+            conda install torch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0

+> We recommed you to use Anaconda Environment

 ---
 # 1. Models